Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 For more Data Channel and Data Type information and concept, please refer to the Key concept section for more detail.

-## How to create a prototype by importing a json file
+## How to create a prototype by importing a JSON file

 In addition to ceate a prototype by your own, you can also choose to import an existing prototype that shared by other users.
-You can also export your prototype for other user as well.
+You can also export your prototype for other users as well.

 ### How to export the existing prototype